evansbenj/2024_BIO722/1_Lecture_1.md

 AFHJJJFIJJJJIJJJJJHFDDDDDB0530&0)00&)0&05007BDD############################################
 ```

 In this sequence the number signs indicate low quality reads at the end (right side) of the sequence.

+## Example data
+The data we will be working witb are single end 100 bp reads from one Illumina lane.
+The data are from 9 individuals that were barcoded and multiplexed on this lane (see below).
+The path to the data is:

+`XXX\forward.fastq`

 ## Quality Control
 Before we do anything with individual sequences, it is a good idea to survey the overall quality of the data.
 We can do this with many free tools; for this class we will use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 To run this program please type this: